 16 Elements in Every Effective Branding Strategy

-In every effective branding strategy, there is a checklist of elements that businesses use to ensure best practices.
+In every effective branding strategy, there is a checklist of elements, or a brand strategy framework, that businesses use to ensure best practices.

-This blog offers a step-by-step guide on how you can create a successful branding strategy for your business.
+This blog offers a brand strategy framework to help you create a successful branding strategy for your business.

 Establish who your direct competitors are, what you can learn from them and how you plan to differentiate yourself from them.